schneebergerlab/plotsr/README.md

 | DUP | Duplication |
 | INVDP | Inverted duplication |

+<b><i>NOTE</b>: The BEDPE file must have syntenic region annotations.
+These are required to group homologous chromosomes from different genomes.
+Syntenic regions can only be between homologous chromosomes. </i>

 #### Step 3: Running plotsr
 Plotsr can be run using the following command: